besure94/discussion-forum/README.md

 # Discussion Forum

-#### An application that allows users to view and submit posts about their favorite topics.
+#### An application that allows users to submit posts about their favorite topics.

 #### By Brian Scherner